jyp/boon/README.md

 What is Boon?
 -------------

-Boon brings modal editing to emacs.
+Boon brings modal editing capabilities to emacs and...

-- Tries to be as comfortable as possible.
+- It tries to be as ergonomic as possible.
 (See below)
-- Remains lightweight (~300 loc for its core.)
+- It remains lightweight (~300 loc for its core.)
-- Attempt to integrate with emacs as smoothly as possible
+- It attempts to integrate with emacs as smoothly as possible

 Design